esaddag/Object-detection/README.md

 # Object-detection
 ## Wine bottle detection
-### USAGE
+### Usage
+First you need to open `codes/CMakeLists.txt` file and change the directory in the `include()` to your dlib directory.
+For example:
+`include(../dlib/cmake)`

-To run the program, in "codes/build" directory you should use commands below:
+To run the program, you should change your directory to `codes/build` in terminal and use commands below:
 `$cmake ..`
 `$make`
 `$./wine_object_detection sp.dat ../../testing/*.jpg`